snamiki1212/kisekame/ADR/20260823_initial-target-camera/README.md

 - The application ships with one camera model and is immediately usable.
 - Additional cameras can define their own number of panels and template shapes.
 - Printouts must use 100% / actual-size scaling to preserve the official dimensions.

+## Planned cameras

+- **PENTAX Optio RS1000** is supported with an 89 × 53 mm front skin.
+Its
+  outer cut and six cut-outs are traced from Ricoh's official `color10.pdf`;
+  product pages, the standard sheet collection, and the creator-collaboration sheet page are recorded with the camera definition.
+- **PENTAX Optio LS465** is supported with an approximately 81.3 × 43.63 mm
+  front skin.
+Its stepped outer cut and lens opening are traced from Ricoh's official `LS465_09.pdf`; Japanese and English product pages and the official sheet collection are recorded with the camera definition.